alexholmes/blog/_posts/2012-08-16-full-jekyll-VM-setup.markdown

 ---

 This blog is a bunch of HTML created by [Jekyll](https://github.com/mojombo/jekyll).
-I have a CentOS virtual machine running a cron-driven script which performs the following steps:

-1. Updates my blog Jekyll source from GitHub.
-2. Uses Jekyll to generate the HTML for the blog.

 I'm using the ngix HTTP server to then serve-up the static HTML.
 It's very simple to get the VM setup, and this blog post documents how I did it, mostly so that I can easily rebuild the VM.
 The instructions that follow presume that you have a new virtual machine running CentOS 6.